Deploy a Node.js application with PM2 and Nginx

 Running the application with PM2.

-As we see, our app is working as expected
+As we can see, the Node.js application is working as expected.

-To install PM2, just run the command below:
+To install the Node.js PM2 package on the server, run the command below:

 npm install -g pm2